k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 To define the access rules, run the Fabric command **set_bi_access** with the following input:

-1. Folder name (or report name).
+1. Folder name or report name (optional), if not provided the command is executed on the <project name> folder.
-2. Fabric role.
+2. Fabric role (mandatory).
-3. Array of access flags.
+3. Array of access flags (mandatory), provide only those that should be **true**:
    * CanEdit
    * CanRename
    * CanShare